terenkur/terrenkur/frontend/README.md

 these scopes from every viewer, the application can use a dedicated streamer token.
 The backend exposes `/api/streamer-token`, which should return a Twitch access token for the channel owner with the scopes listed above.
-This route is disabled by default; set `ENABLE_TWITCH_ROLE_CHECKS=true` and provide `TWITCH_STREAMER_TOKEN` in the backend to enable it.
+This route is disabled by default; set `ENABLE_TWITCH_ROLE_CHECKS=true` on the backend and `NEXT_PUBLIC_ENABLE_TWITCH_ROLES=true` on the frontend to enable it.

-Obtain a token by authorizing the streamer account with the Twitch OAuth flow including those scopes and store the resulting access token in a secure place, for example the `TWITCH_STREAMER_TOKEN` environment variable used by the backend.
-Refresh or replace the token when it expires.
+Obtain a token by authorizing the streamer account with the Twitch OAuth flow including those scopes and store the resulting access and refresh tokens in the `twitch_tokens` table.
+The backend reads the access token from this table and refreshes it via `/refresh-token`.

-Deployments that set `TWITCH_REFRESH_TOKEN`, `TWITCH_CLIENT_ID`, and
-`TWITCH_SECRET` in the backend can refresh this token automatically.
 When the backend is hosted on Render, schedule a job in a service like [EasyCron](https://www.easycron.com/) to call `https://<your-service>.onrender.com/refresh-token` (e.g.
 `https://terrenkur.onrender.com/refresh-token`) every 3–4 hours.
 The refresh